nassiramn/GenGraph/readme.md

 - **Automated Information Retrieval**: Uses Gemini's Google Search capabilities to gather data related to the user-provided topic.
 - **AI-Powered Graph Generation**: Utilizes Google's Gemini AI to generate Python code for creating graphs.
-- **Simple Command-Line Interface**: Easy to use with a simple prompt for the user.

 ## Installation